Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

 			return binary_search(lower, guess, f, arg1)
 ```

-With this function, I can determine the length of the string in the `answers` table:
+With this function, I could determine the length of the string in the `answers` table:

 ```
 def guess_greater_than_or_equal_to_string_length(guess, arg1=None, debug=False):